-Bitrate is the number of bits (or amount of data) that is handled over a period of time.
+Bitrate is the number of bits (or amount of data) that is handled over some time.
 For digital audio, the measurement is usually in kilobits per second (kbps).
 Without getting too meta and delving into hi-res samples and bitrates.
 I’m going to use the CD as the benchmark for uncompressed hi-def audio for the sake of this article.

 The more bits, the more range in the information stored.
 Resulting in greater accuracy when it comes to hearing subtle details that are usually lost at lower bit depths.

-With the 16-bit audio found on a CD, there are 65,536 possible levels that can be captured.
+With the 16-bit audio found on a CD, 65,536 possible levels can be captured.
 This all translates to CDs having a bitrate of 1,411kbps, and that is the rate considered to have no loss in audio quality (lossless).